Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## Reflections

 Now that the dust has mostly settled, it's valuable to look back and try to judge whether we made the right choice.
-Over the entire timeframe, the primary goal for Irwin and I was always to make as much of SciPy special available on GPUs as possible, with secondary goals of simplifying SciPy special's build process and improving the scalar kernel codebase.
+Over the entire timeframe, the primary goal for Irwin and I was always to make as much of SciPy special available on the GPU as possible, with secondary goals of simplifying SciPy special's build process and improving the scalar kernel codebase.
 The story of `libsf_error_state` is that of a side quest — a story of needing to fix something we broke in pursuit of bigger things — and the challenges we faced and brought to others because we underestimated the difficulty of our chosen